 Aloe: Used for Centuries

-Internal use of aloe is reported to help with many health issues.
+Internal use of aloe is reported to help with many wellness issues.
 According to the Mayo Clinic, some aloe components have shown in studies to help relieve constipation.

 Aloe Vera's Benefits to the Skin

 One of the great things about this plant is its natural components.
 It has almost 20 amino acids; minerals like calcium, magnesium and sodium; enzymes; polysaccharides; and more—all helpful components in producing young looking, beautiful skin.
 It penetrates quickly and deeply, moisturizing at the lower levels of skin and nourishing with natural enzymes and amino acids.
 These properties also make aloe a great ally in reducing the visible effects of aging.